MEET OUR TEAM

 Priscilla received a Bachelor’s Degree in Psychology while also studying Early Childhood Education at Vanguard University of Southern California.
 She earned a Master’s Degree in Clinical Psychology and Marriage and Family Therapy at Azusa Pacific University.
 She is currently a candidate for the California State endorsement for Infant and Family Early Childhood Mental Health Specialist.

 Priscilla completed advanced training in Integrative Regulation Therapy (iRT) based in attachment, neurobiology, affect regulation and developmental theories. iRT has shaped her ability to create a safe, attuned therapeutic space for children and parents.
 While using iRT, she implements interventions from her experience in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Relationship Program (PCRP), Infant and Early Childhood Mental Health Consultation training as well as techniques from play based therapies such as Parent-Child Interaction Therapy (PCIT), Theraplay and Circle of Security.
-In addition, she has trained in Postpartum Mood and Anxiety disorders and loves supporting parents during the perinatal and postpartum periods while helping them connect with their babies through dyadic therapy.
+In addition, she has trained in Postpartum Mood and Anxiety Disorders and loves supporting parents during the perinatal and postpartum periods.
+She enjoys helping caregivers connect with their babies while finding hope and strengthening their confidence during their transition into parenthood.
+Priscilla is a Certified Perinatal Mental Health Professional through Postpartum Support International.

 In her free time, Priscilla loves finding the best cup of coffee in town, planning her next camping or travel adventure, and practicing yoga.